rse-council/researchsoftware.org/council.md

 The Council consists of delegates from the established RSE associations, who meet regularly to coordinate, discuss and collaborate.
-It is governed by a charter (currently being drafted).
+It is governed by a [charter](council/charter.html).
 Further national or multinational RSE associations can join the Council once they pass a threshold for establishment that is defined in the charter.